No-Prep vs Minimal-Prep Veneers: What's Best?

 Do veneers ruin your teeth?

 Properly placed veneers do not ruin teeth.
 Minimal-prep veneers preserve the vast majority of your natural enamel, and the preparation is conservative and planned by the dentist.
 The key is accurate case selection and skilled placement.
-Poorly planned veneers — of any type — can cause problems, which is why choosing an experienced dentist matters.
+Poorly planned veneers — of any type — can cause problems, which is why choosing an experienced, GDC-registered dentist matters.
 See our full veneers risks guide.

 What is the difference between E-max veneers and composite bonding?